'ammāh [Hebrew, אמח]

-An ancient Hebrew unit of length, a variety of cubit (units based on the distance from the human elbow to the fingertips).
-Ammāh is usually translated into English as cubit. = 6 tophach. chart symbol The most probable value is 444 millimeters (17.47 inches), although a large number of scholars prefer mm.
+An ancient Hebrew unit of length which belongs to the cubit family of units, ones based on the distance from the human elbow to the fingertips.
+Ammāh is usually translated into English as cubit. = 6 tophach. opens a new page containing a chart that shows relationships between this unit and other units in its system The most probable value is 444 millimeters (17.47 inches), although many scholars prefer 450 mm.
+See below for a longer (= 7 tophach), older, cubit later used for religious purposes, such as sizing altars.

 How do we know the length of one 'ammāh?